 Play with jingle bells

 The first idea for exciting sensory Christmas activities is to play with jingle bells.
-A key sound you hear throughout Christmas is jingle bells, typically in a song.
-If a child with autism or special needs likes sounds to trigger their senses, then jingle bells are definitely something to try at Christmas.
+Jingle bells are a key sound you hear throughout Christmas, typically in a song.
+If a child with autism or special needs likes sounds that trigger their senses, then jingle bells are definitely something to try at Christmas.

 A good idea for sensory Christmas activities with jingle bells is to ask the child to create an instrument using the bells.
-They could place them in an empty bottle or a box and rattle them to create a sound.
-Using a couple of different hand-made jingle bell instruments could allow them to create a sort of Christmas jingle too!
+They could place the bells in an empty bottle or a box and rattle them to create a sound.
+Using a couple of different hand-made jingle bell instruments could allow them to create a sort of Christmas jingle, too!

 Fake snow is another great craft idea for sensory Christmas activities.
-It’s really easy to make too, so a child should be able to do this without any difficulty.
+It’s really easy to make too, so a child should be able to do it without any difficulty.

-In a bowl, mix together equal quantities of cornflour and bicarbonate of soda.
+Mix equal quantities of cornflour and bicarbonate of soda in a bowl.
 With a simple 1:1 ratio, you should be able to make as much fake snow as the child wants.
 Once they’ve created a pile of fake snow, why not see if they’d like to build a snowman?
 You could even use small items around you to decorate it.

 Staying on the arts and crafts genre, introducing some playdough to the child or young adult with special needs could be a good sensory Christmas activity.

-Ensure you have some man-shaped cutouts to use and ask the child to roll out some playdough.
+Ensure you have some man-shaped cutouts, and ask the child to roll out some playdough.
 Once they’re happy with how flat it is, they can use the cutout shapes to create their very own ‘gingerbread’ men to play with.
 Similar to the fake snow, with other pieces and colours of playdough, they could decorate the gingerbread men to dress them.

-This is a perfect Christmas sensory activity for children with special needs as it will help to focus their mind, potentially calming them down from a spell of anxiety or over-excitedness.
+This is a perfect Christmas sensory activity for children with special needs.
+It will help them focus their minds, potentially calming them down from a spell of anxiety or overexcitement.

 Our penultimate idea for sensory Christmas activities is to head into the kitchen with the child you’re caring for and try some baking.
 At Christmas time, baking can be so much fun, with colourful decorations, interesting shapes and all kinds of flavours to include.